Andrew-S-Davis/Andrew-S-Davis/README.md

-# Hi, I'm Josh Smith
+# Hi, I'm Andrew Davis

 I'm a data scientist with a background in engineering and a focus on building practical machine learning solutions that drive real-world impact.
 I specialize in turning complex data into clear, actionable insights.